GCondNet: A Novel Method for Improving Neural Networks on Small High-Dimensional Tabular Data: Related Work

-Firstly, we use GNNs indirectly and \textit{only during training} to improve an underlying MLP predictor.
+\textbf{Graph-based approaches for tabular data}, including semi-supervised approaches, construct a graph between samples to capture the underlying relationships.
+The graphs are created using either a user-defined metric or by learning a latent graph between samples.
+Recent methods apply GNNs to these graphs, and our work distinguishes itself from such tabular data approaches in three ways. \begin{enumerate}[topsep=2pt, leftmargin=18pt, itemsep=0pt] \item We use GNNs indirectly and \textit{only during training} to improve an underlying MLP predictor.
 Once trained, we store the MLP predictor's final weights, eliminating the need for GNNs during inference.
 Test input samples are subsequently processed exclusively through the predictor MLP.
 In contrast, GNN approaches to tabular data \citep{you2020handling, wu2021towards, Du2022LearningER, fatemi2021slaps, Satorras2017FewShotLW} directly employ GNNs \textit{for inference} on new inputs, including making predictions \citep{you2020handling, Du2022LearningER, fatemi2021slaps, Satorras2017FewShotLW} and performing feature imputation \citep{you2020handling, wu2021towards}.

-Secondly, the graph structure is different. $\mathsf{GCondNet}$ generates many graphs between samples (one for each feature) and then extracts graph embeddings $\vw^{(j)}$ to parameterise a predictor network.
+\looseness-1 \item Our graph structure is different. $\mathsf{GCondNet}$ generates many graphs between samples (one for each feature) and then extracts graph embeddings $\vw^{(j)}$ to parameterise a predictor network.
 This approach is novel and clearly distinguishes it from other work such as \citep{you2020handling, wu2021towards, Du2022LearningER}, which generate graphs connecting features and samples.
 Both \citep{you2020handling, wu2021towards} construct a bipartite graph between samples and features, while \citep{Du2022LearningER} creates a hyper-graph where each sample is a node linked to corresponding feature nodes (specifically for discrete data).